tilezen/vector-datasource/docs/layers.md

 #### Network values

-Any road with `shield_text` will include a `network` property with a value like `AA:bcdef` where `AA` is a 2-character country code, followed by a `:` separator, and category value which either indicates the "region" (state or province) or "level" of the road network.
+Any road with `shield_text` will include a `network` property with a value like `AA:bcdef` where `AA` is a 2-character country code, followed by a `:` separator, and `bcdef` category value which either indicates the "region" (state or province) or "level" of the road network.
 There are exceptions to this for trans-national networks like `e-road`.

-always replace plural `??:roads` with singular `??:road`
+Some countries without network tags but with ref values with `;` and `/` and other separators, including: Switzerland, Greece, India, Italy, Japan, Russia, Turkey, Vietnam, and South Africa.

 When we don't see network we backfill based on common road operators values.
+Network values always replace plural `??:roads` with singular `??:road`.

-Some countries without network tags but with ref values with ';' and '/' and other separators: CH, GR, IN, IT, JP, RU, TR, VN, ZA
+When a network value can't be determined from the upstream data source we calculate where the road is located and provide the relevant 2-char country code as the network value.
+See table below for mapping of country codes to country names.

 Network value include: